KxSystems/kx-vscode/README.md

     FIXME link to a section about executing code

-A connection can be removed by right clicking the connection and selecting 'Remove Connection'

-TODO Insert diagram
+    FIXME insert diagram

 ### Connect to an instance of kdb Insights Enterprise

-To add and connect to a kdb Insights Enterprise connection use these steps:
+To configure a connection to an instance of kdb Insights Enterprise and connect to it, use these steps:

 1. Specify details of the kdb Insights Enterprise endpoint in VS Code.